atarikkilic/Introduction-to-Unity-Coursera/Rock-of-Ages-Unity-Project/README.md

 ## Project Description

-In this project, you'll spawn a random rock with a random velocity every second, making sure there are never more than 3 rocks in the game window.
+In this project, I'll spawn a random rock with a random velocity every second, making sure there are never more than 3 rocks in the game window.
 When a rock leaves the game window, that rock gets destroyed.

 ## Test Steps